vivek-shaw-02/Git/Readme.md

 18. ` git add <file1> <file2> <file3>` -> this will add multiple file changes together in the staging area.

 19. ` git add.` -> it will add all the repos from working to staging area .
+  19. `git pull <remote name> < branch name> ` -> download latest changes from the branch of the mentioned repo in your local repo